 Off load tap changer allows the transformer turns ratio to be altered over a small range to effect changes in output voltage as required.
-An off load tap changer typically allows for an adjustment of 5% above nominal and 5% below nominal voltage in 2 1⁄2 % steps.
+An off load tap changer typically allows for an adjustment of 5% above nominal and 5% below nominal voltage in 2 $\frac{1}{2}$ % steps.
 An off load tap changer must only be operated with the transformer off potential.
 Under load tap-changers (ULTCs) allow for automatic voltage regulation in response to varying load conditions on line.
 ULTCs consist of moving mechanical parts, a drive motor, linkages and voltage regulation sensing equipment.
 Instrument transformers include CT's and PTs for metering or control purposes.
 Power transformers are equipped with externally mounted control cabinets for voltage and current control relay, secondary control circuits, and in some cases the tap changer motor and position indicators.

 Both from the view of financial and operational risk, power transformers are the most important asset employed on the distribution and transmission systems.
 A significant proportion of power transformers employed by North American utilities were installed in the 1950s, 1960s or early 1970s.
-So despite the fact that the number of transformer failures arising due to End of Life (EOL) has to date been relatively small there is awareness that a majority of the transformer population will soon be reaching the end of life and it may significantly impact transformer failure rates.
+So despite the fact that the number of transformer failures arising due to End of Life (EOL) has to date been relatively small there is awareness that a majority of the transformer failure rough transformer failure set.